wassname/InnerPiSSA_private/README.md

   - **Side Effects as a Metric:** You don't just measure target effect; you measure *unintended* effects on other moral values.
 This is crucial for alignment: a "truthful" mode that makes the model more harmful isn't useful.
 Your coherence constraint + side-effect tracking makes this a proper alignment benchmark.

+Abstract V5

+RLHF aligns model outputs but can obscure internal reasoning, creating a need for alignment debugging tools that distinguish between what a model *says* and what it *thinks*.
+We introduce **InnerPiSSA**, a method for **inner alignment** that steers hidden states in the model's native SVD transformation space—the geometric basis where planning occurs before output suppression.
+Unlike prompting, which manipulates surface behavior, our method installs a controllable "candid behavioral mode" by optimizing a Representation Preference Optimization (ReprPO) loss on hidden state geometry.
+By operating in transformation space, we disentangle semantic reasoning from surface features.
+Trained on only 800 **synthetic** unsupervised contrastive pairs (e.g., "I love/hate cheese") without human labels, InnerPiSSA transfers to out-of-distribution moral reasoning with 5× stronger effect than arithmetic baselines.
+Our results establish gradient-based inner alignment as a practical paradigm for probing models beyond their safety training.

 ## Introduction